-Foreshadowing: It seemed completely unexpected when Hans was Evil All Along but there were few clues that showed him that he's not all what he seems.
+Foreshadowing: It seemed to come out of nowhere that Hans was Evil All Along but there were few clues that showed he's not all that he seems.

 During the song "Love Is An Open Door", Hans sings the line "I've been searching my whole life to find my own place."
-As he gestures at Anna's kingdom in the distance.
+He gestures at Anna's kingdom in the distance, not at her.
 We later find out that Hans only wanted to marry Anna to seize the throne.

 Also, the way the song is sung has subtle hints that Hans is playing with Anna's feelings and is just leading her on, particularly when Hans sings the line about the two of them finishing each other's — only for Anna to jump in to say "sandwiches," followed by Hans's "That's what I was gonna say!" showing that he's tailoring his acting to draw her in.